QuantumCoreServices/Quantum-Core-Popa-Health-/README.md

 ## Overview

-POPA Health AI integrates a robust FastAPI/Python backend with a modern React-based frontend to create a secure, scalable, and user-friendly patient engagement system.
+POPA Health Patient Portal integrates a robust FastAPI/Python backend with a modern React-based frontend to create a secure, scalable, and user-friendly patient engagement system.
 The platform seamlessly integrates with wearable devices (Apple HealthKit, Fitbit, Garmin) and EHR systems (FHIR/HL7) to collect and analyze patient data, providing healthcare professionals with real-time insights and patients with personalized recommendations.

 ## Features